qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

 <img width='100%' src="/assets/images/ventricle_volume/scatter.png" alt="Scatter plot">

 In this scatter plot, x-axis is lateral ventricular volume while y-axis is cranial vault volume.
-Scans with atrophy were circled with orange circle while scans with hydrocephalus were marked with green square.
+Patients with atrophy were circled with marked orange and while scans with hydrocephalus were marked with green.
 Patients with atrophy were on the right to the majority of the individuals, indicating larger ventricles in these subjects.
 Patients with hydrocephalus move to the extreme right with ventricular volumes even higher than those with atrophy.

 To make this relation clearer, we have plotted distribution of ventricular volume for patients without hydrocephalus or atrophy and patients with one of these.